Skip to main content

 For example, a lower mortgage interest rate may lower your DTI as well.

-“The interest rate plus the loan amount determines what your monthly payment is going to be,” said Thompson.
+“The interest rate plus the loan amount determines what your monthly payment is going to be,” said Thomson.
 “The less expensive the loan is, the lower the DTI is going to be assuming that all other factors stay static.”

 Location can also impact your DTI.
 Property taxes and home insurance requirements and premiums change based on where your home is based.